Twice Sequential Monte Carlo for Tree Search: Twice-Sequential Monte Carlo Tree Search

-SMCTS returns the value of the improved policy at the next state for this iteration, $ V^i_{SMCTS}(s_1) $.
-The value for each action at the root $a \in A_i$ is computed: $ Q^i_{SMCTS}(s_0,a) = r(s_0,a) + \gamma V^i_{SMCTS}(s_1). $ As noted above, because the search budget per action doubles each iteration, $ Q^{i}_{SMCTS}$ is a lower-variance estimator than $ Q^{i-1}_{SMCTS} $ for all actions visited this iteration.
-To account for that we extend the computation of the value average across iterations $i$ to a weighted average.
-The average is weighted by the "visitations" - the number of particles - to this action this iteration:
+At each iteration $i \geq 1$ each action $a \in A_i$ is searched with SMCTS with $N_i$ particles, each action independently in parallel.
+This prevents the remaining effect of path degeneracy (see Appendix \ref{app:path_degen_address} for more detail).
+The set $A_{i+1}$ of actions to search in iteration $i+1$ is chosen with:

-where $N_i(a) \geq 0$ is the number of particles assigned to root action $a$ at iteration $i$ and $ Q^i_{SMCTS}(s_0,a) := 0 $ for root actions $a$ that were not searched at iteration $i$ (the term $Q^i_{SMCTS}(s_0,a) $ will be multiplied by $ N_i(a) = 0 $ for these actions and thus the actual value does not matter).
-In practice, we maintain two vectors of size $m_1$ of running sums:
+Each iteration $i$, SMCTS is used to evaluate the next state $s_2 \sim P(s_1,a)$, $V_i^{SMCTS}(s_2) := V_{search}(s_2)$ for each action $ a \in A_i$ in parallel.
+The value is used to compute the searched action's value: $ Q_i(s_1,a) = r_i(s_1,a) + \gamma V_i^{SMCTS}(s_2). $ $ Q_{i}$ is a lower-variance estimator than $ Q_{i-1} $ for all actions visited this iteration, because the search budget per action doubles each iteration.
+As the variance of SMC scales with $1/N$ \citep[][Theorem 1]{chopin2020introduction} the variance-minimizing aggregation across iterations is the \textit{inverse-variance weighting} \cite{hartung2011statistical}.
+That is, it weighs each $Q_j(s_1,a)$ by $N_j(a)$, the number of particles assigned to action $a \in A_i$ at previous iterations $j$: